isomerpages/imda-tradetrust/_solution/Technology Services.md

 <h3>How TradeTrust can help in Technology Services</h3>
 <p>Whether you are from IT department serving your internal end-users or
-a Business Service Provider (BSP), the set of TradeTrust software components is available free for all so that you can easily integrate into your backend business solution/application or proprietary platform.</p>
+a Business Service Provider (BSP), the set of TradeTrust software components are open-source and free to use, enabling easy integration into existing systems.
+Alternatively, outsource or subscribe to services provided by TradeTrust-enabled BSP.</p>
-<p><strong>TradeTrust is not a platform, is not a competitor to existing platform</strong>s.
+<p><strong>TradeTrust is not a platform, is not a competitor to existing platforms</strong>.
-Instead, TradeTrust provides a solution to the current lack of technical interoperability in the market by enabling any party to issue its own TT Electronic Transferable Records (ETRs) outside of the confines of any contract-based platform.</p>
+Instead, TradeTrust provides a solution to the current lack of technical interoperability in the market by enabling any party to digitise any document and issue its own TradeTrust-enabled Electronic Transferable Records (ETRs) outside of the confines of any contract-based platform.</p>
 <p>It functions as middleware that can be plugged into different blockchains.
 This means you can ensure authenticity, verify the source, and validate the legal transfer of trade obligations.</p>
 <p>&nbsp;</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Development of new digital services or automation</p>
+<p>Development of new digital services</p>
 <p>To</p>
 <p></p>
 </li>